What are Loss Control Services?

-Every insurance company that provides workers’ comp insurance provides what they call loss control services.
-It’s a service that insurance companies have changed a lot over the last 25 or 30 years.
-In the old days, every insurance company employed industrial hygienists as well as safety professionals, and it was perceived to be a very valuable service for any policyholders because it would help them have fewer claims and manage those claims better, so costs would go down.
+Every insurance company that provides workers’ comp insurance provides some type of loss control service model and that model has changed significantly in the last 25 to 35 years.
+In the “old days”, virtually every insurance company employed industrial hygienists as well as safety professionals, and loss control was perceived to be a very valuable service because it would help customers have fewer claims of lower severity therefore the cost of claims would be kept in check.

-Over the years, what has happened unfortunately is that’s a cost that has been cut out.
-We’ve seen it happening in almost all the major insurance carriers.
-They write workers’ comp insurance, but they provide very little in terms of meaningful loss control anymore.
-Although they probably don’t think that that’s the case, most of the loss control they provide are inspection-based services, where they’ll come in and look for conditions that are either unsafe, unguarded equipment or machinery, a forklift that’s got bad brakes, electrical panels that are blocked, or fire extinguishers that are on the floor, and frankly those are not necessarily the things that hurt people.
+The fact is, most of the loss control service provided by carriers is “inspection-based” – they’ll look for conditions that are either unsafe, unguarded equipment or machinery, a forklift with bad brakes, electrical panels that are blocked, or fire extinguishers that are on the floor, and frankly those are not typically the things that hurt people.

 More than 95% of the accidents we see are based on unsafe acts or unsafe work practices – people not doing the job the right way, not using the right tools for the job, or deciding that they can do something that they really aren’t trained or qualified to do and end up hurting themselves.